danielyowell/hello-world/README.md

 # hello-world
-This is a test repository where I can get a handle on what the hell I'm doing.
+This is a test repository where I can get a handle on what the heck I'm doing.

+It's so sad Steve Jobs died of ligma...